Rapture of the Church?

 Discussions about this doctrine usually revolve around the

-question of when the ‘Rapture’ will occur?
-Before the “Great Tribulation,”
+question of when the ‘Rapture’ will occur; before the “Great Tribulation,”

+at its midpoint or end.
 But this question misses a fundamental point.
-Nowhere does the New
+Nowhere

-Testament even mention a ‘Rapture’ at all, or at least, not by that term if we
+does the New Testament even mention a ‘Rapture’ at all, or at least, not by

-mean by it the removal of the church from the Earth.
+that term if we mean by it the removal of believers collectively from the Earth.

 [Photo by S Turby on Unsplash] |